D4.9 · Domain 4 · Prompt Engineering · 20% of CCA-F

 Test yourself

 Three diagnostic questions on this primitive.
 Reveal each answer when you have a guess.
 Want a full 60-question mock?
-Take the diagnostic →
+Open the mock hub →

 Q1Your extraction prompt says 'output valid JSON'.
 12% of responses include explanatory prose.
 Best fix?

 Stop prompting for JSON; use tool_use with a JSON schema and `tool_choice: forced`.
 The most-tested distractor is "add 'do not include any text outside the JSON' to the system prompt".
-Per ACP-T03 §4.4, prompt-only is probabilistic (~15% leak); tool-anchored output is structurally guaranteed (0% leak).
+In production testing, prompt-only is probabilistic (~15% leak); tool-anchored output is structurally guaranteed (0% leak).

 Q2Your sentiment classifier misses sarcastic tweets ~30% of the time.
 The cheapest fix?